 Youth & Sponsored Groups

-This division is for young people through age 18 and groups sponsored by member/s of an NGC member garden club which provides leadership, programs and financial assistance.
+This division is for young people through age 18 and other groups sponsored by an NGC member garden club which provides leadership, programs and financial assistance to such groups.
 These adults and/or children may include those housed in facilities for treatment, disabilities and aging.

 Botanical Arts is a division that allows for additional types of horticulture, design and other art-like exhibits, such as photography.